suobset/skushagra/blog/2024-11-29-microblog0/index.md

 <!-- truncate -->

-The format of these posts will be microblog on display, and rest of the info hidden like this under the ```Read More``` button.
+The format of these posts will be microblog on display when you are scrolling through all blog entries, and rest of the info hidden like this under the ```Read More``` button (which you just hit to read this very sentence).

 If there is no need for more info, there exists no ```Read More``` button.

 I mentioned a couple of posts ago that I have quit social media, or at least am taking a hiatus from the same.
 The biggest one I miss is Threads, where I was able to build a humble collection of followers who were some of the best people to debate and converse with.